Why this note?

 - Paying for support – A number of companies, including Azul, IBM, Oracle, and Red Hat, offer ongoing support for Java.
 By paying the vendors, you get access to the stream of security patches and update releases with certain guarantees (as opposed to volunteer-led approaches).

 - Companies build OpenJDK themselves – The stream of security patches * is published to a public Mercurial repository under the GPL license.
 The company will have to build OpenJDK themselves keeping track of commits to the repository.
 I

-- Use the builds from AdoptOpenJDK – AdoptOpenJDK community takes the stream of security patches * and turn them into releases.
+- Use the builds from AdoptOpenJDK – AdoptOpenJDK community takes the stream of security patches * and turns them into releases.
 Their plan is to produce Java 8 builds until September 2023 or later (two years after Java 17 comes out).
-As it is a community build farm project there won’t be any warranty or organised support.
+As it is a community build farm project there won’t be any warranty or organized support.

 Option: Moving to Java 11